Nathicharami

 The film had its world premiere in the India Story category and was nominated for the Oxfam Best film on Gender Equality Award at the 20th Jio MAMI Mumbai Film Festival.

 Nathicharami won five awards at the 66th National film awards in 2019.
-National Award For Best Female Playback Singer went to Bindhu Malini for the song Mayaavi manave, Best Lyricist National Award for Manjunath S for the same song and Best editing national award went to Nagendra K Ujjani.
-The movie also won best Kannada film for the year.
-Shruthi Hariharan got special mention jury award for her performance.
+Best Female Playback Singer went to Bindhu Malini for the song Mayaavi Manave, Best Lyrics for Manjunath S for the same song and Best Editing went to Nagendra K Ujjani.
+The movie also won the award for Best Feature Film in Kannada.
+Shruthi Hariharan got a Special Mention for Best Actress for her performance.
+The film was remade in Malayalam as Neeraja (2023).

 Synopsis

 Nathicharami is about Gowri whose life is perplexed between her physical desires and emotional beliefs.
-The film narrates the struggles of the protagonist in a society that believes physical desires can only be followed by a nuptial.
-She is stuck in her ordinary life with people from her daily life pattern who talk about their notions that are in contrary to the other.
+Gowri is an independent working woman living in the city alone.
+She is in continuous mourning of the untimely demise of her husband years ago.
+She still loves him and has filled her house with his belongings, memories and pictures.
+However, she has the desires of her body which she does not know how to address.
+The film narrates the struggles of the Gowri in a society that believes that a woman's physical desires can only be followed by a nuptial.
+Gowri is surrounded by people from her daily life who talk about their notions that are contrary to the other.
+A psychologist helps her navigate the confusions in her mind.
 Finally, when she feels that she has overcome her ambiguity, the situation takes a leap.

+The film also follows another husband and wife duo.
+The husband who has emotionally abandoned his wife, and the wife who eagerly puts in efforts to rekindle their relationship.

 The film also brings the audience's attention towards the nuances women from different walks of life face.